Coinduction: an elementary approach: A crash-course in coinduction

 for any stream $t \in A^\omega$.
 Let $t \in A^\omega$.
 Then $t = x : y : s$ for some $x, y \in A$ and $s \in A^\omega$.
 We have

 In the equality marked with~(by~CH) we use the coinductive hypothesis, and implicitly a bisimilarity rule from Definition~\ref{def_bisimilarity_a}. \end{example}

 The above explanation of coinduction is generalised and elaborated in much more detail in Section~\ref{sec_coind_tech}.
-Also~\cite{KozenSilva2014} may be helpful as it gives many examples of coinductive proofs written in a style similar to the one used here.
-The book~\cite{Sangiorgi2012} is an elementary introduction to coinduction and bisimulation (but the proofs there are written in a different style than here).
-A good way of learning coinduction is by doing non-trivial coinductive proofs.
-Some people may initially find a proof assistant helpful for this purpose.
+The papers~\cite{Czajka2018,Czajka2014,Czajka2015a} contain many non-trivial coinductive proofs written in the style promoted here.
+Also~\cite{KozenSilva2017} may be helpful as it gives many examples of coinductive proofs written in a style similar to the one used here.
+The book~\cite{Sangiorgi2012} is an elementary introduction to coinduction and bisimulation (but the proofs there are written in a different style than here, not referring to the coinductive hypothesis but explicitly constructing a backward-closed set).
 The chapters~\cite{BertotCasteran2004Chapter13,Chlipala2013Chapter5} explain coinduction in~Coq from a practical viewpoint.
 A reader interested in foundational matters should also consult~\cite{JacobsRutten2011,Rutten2000} which deal with the coalgebraic approach to coinduction.